samtaggart/data_threefold_projects_friends/info/people/boris_fahrnberger/boris_fahrnberger.md

 bio = ""

 [ecosystem]
-# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil
+# can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil
-memberships = ["tffarmer", "tfambassador", "freeflowcitizen"]
+memberships = ["farmer", "ambassador", "freeflowcitizen"]

 ```